Maerdy Farmhouse, Llanvihangel-Ystern-Llewern

 Maerdy Farmhouse (The Maerdy), Llanvihangel-Ystern-Llewern, Monmouthshire is a farmhouse dating from about 1700.
 Extended later in the 18th century, it is an early example of the use of brick, rather than stone, in Monmouthshire.
 The farmhouse is Grade II* listed with its stableblock and shelter shed, and its barn and cider house having their own Grade II listings.

 History

 The farmhouse dates from the very late 17th century and is an early example for Monmouthshire of the use of brick, rather than stone, as a construction material.
 The first recorded owners are the Hughes family, a monument to John Hughes of the "Mardee", who died in 1792, being located in the Church of St Michael and All Angels, Llanvihangel-Ystern-Llewern.
 In the 19th century the farm was bought by John Etherington Welch Rolls, as part of his expansion of The Hendre estate at nearby Rockfield.
 Maerdy remains the privately owned farmhouse of an active farm.
+In July 2025 the farm was marketed for sale.